 Audubon Wildflowers: A Field Guide to North American Wildflowers has up-to-date search features, so it's easy to explore its copious maps, botanical information, and color photos.
 Super user-friendly, Wildflowers also allows you to add your own photo album, store your own lists of wildflower sightings, and more.

 Android, iPhone, iPad and Kindle Fire

-High Country Apps offers three wildflower recognition apps that are getting rave reviews from users: Glacier Wildflowers for $4.99, Colorado Rocky Wildflowers for $9.99, and Washington Wildflowers for $7.99.
+High Country Apps offers four wildflower recognition apps that are getting rave reviews from users: Glacier Wildflowers for $4.99, Colorado Rocky Wildflowers for $9.99, Idaho Wildflowers for $7.99 and Washington Wildflowers for $7.99.
 Search for flowers by family, color, name (common and botanical), and more.
 Color photos, drawings, and fun facts included.

 Apps for Cactus Lovers

 Cactus Plant Encyclopedia provides profiles of 300 cacti.
 Profiles include a photo, the plant's common as well as scientific name, growing requirements, and more.

 iPhone, iPod Touch, and iPad

 Cactus Passion not only contains information and photos of many cacti, but it also has email and integrated Facebook functions.